R3n254/Group_2_Graph-Theory_MST/README.md

 kruskal.exe
 ```

-Enter the number of vertices, number of edges, and each edge in the format:
+The program will ask for:

+1. Number of vertices
+2. Number of edges
+3. Each edge in the format `FROM TO WEIGHT`

+**Example edge format:**

 ```text
 FROM TO WEIGHT